Originally published at businessnewsdaily.com

 Small businesses often think of themselves as a family, but when employees get into a financial jam, they’re often on their own.
 One way for companies to support their work families is to ensure that they don’t have to stress about a cash shortfall between paychecks.
 Payday services with friendly smartphone apps may just do the trick.

 Payday apps — some of which are gateways to employer-sponsored or approved services — allow workers to cash in on money already earned before they receive their formal paychecks.
-Companies can contract for these services, and some even offer them as HR benefits, to help paycheck-to-paycheck workers avoid high-interest payday lenders or overdrafts.
+Companies can contract for these services, and some even offer them as HR benefits to help paycheck-to-paycheck workers avoid high-interest payday lenders or overdrafts.
 Some apps also operate independently and employer-free.

 These are not loans or charity.
-This is money already earned, but that can be distributed on demand.
+This is money already earned but that can be distributed on demand.

 Why are payday services needed?

-Today’s increasingly unstable economy is often characterized by volatile work schedules, low pay and part-time or contract employment.
+Today’s increasingly unstable economy is often characterized by volatile work schedules, low pay, and part-time or contract employment.
 Workers who struggle with cash flow problems often face unpleasant and expensive choices that can plunge them deeply into debt.

 According to professional services network PricewaterhouseCoopers, some 70 percent of U.S. households live paycheck to paycheck.
-A report from the Federal Reserve based on 2015 data, found that 46 percent of adults could not meet an emergency costing $400, and would cover it by selling belongings or borrowing money.
+A report from the Federal Reserve, based on 2015 data, found that 46 percent of adults could not meet an emergency costing $400 and would cover it by selling belongings or borrowing money.
 Another 31 percent — some 76 million adults — said they were either financially stressed or just getting by.
 Among the one-third of adults with fluctuating monthly income or expenses, 42 percent struggle to pay their bills.

 How do payday apps work?

 Available both for iOS and Android, payday apps allow workers to tap into services that let them easily access earned money currently parked in a scheduled payroll pipeline.
-Increasingly, employers in retail and service, hospitals and healthcare, restaurants, manufacturing, factories, call centers, non-profits and others – especially those with a variable work force – are open to making immediate cash available to tide workers over rough spots.
+Increasingly, employers in retail and service, hospitals and healthcare, restaurants, manufacturing, factories, call centers, non-profits, and others – especially those with a variable workforce – are open to making immediate cash available to tide workers over rough spots.

 How can payday apps help small businesses?

-While large companies like Uber, McDonald’s, Goodwill and Outback Steakhouse now offer such resources to help workers through rough patches, this kind of service is a natural fit for smaller companies.
+While large companies like Uber, McDonald’s, Goodwill, and Outback Steakhouse now offer such resources to help workers through rough patches, this kind of service is a natural fit for smaller companies.
 There’s nothing like a little assistance with financial pressures for attracting and retaining employees.
-Workers who feel like their company cares enough to offer a helping hand where it counts can also be more productive, less distracted and have a better attitude on the job.
+Workers who feel like their company cares enough to offer a helping hand where it counts can also be more productive, less distracted, and have a better attitude on the job.

-Use of payday systems is also associated with reduction in turnover and absenteeism, time saved recruiting new workers, reduction in labor costs, and employees willing to put in longer hours because they can immediately experience the benefit.
+The use of payday systems is also associated with a reduction in turnover and absenteeism, time saved recruiting new workers, reduction in labor costs, and employees willing to put in longer hours because they can immediately experience the benefit.
 Many people need motivation to keep working, so that getting paid by the day or at a needed interval is its own reward.
 The ability to consistently meet financial demands gives employees peace of mind so they can better concentrate on their work.